 There are three ways agreements or decisions are made:

 - by a parenting plan;

 - by a judicial decision.

 A parenting plan is not an enforceable agreement, but if the parties subsequently are in court, the court will have regard to the terms of the parenting plan.
 Consent orders are obtained by a joint application to the court, without any actual attendances in court.
 They have the same legal effect as orders made by a judicial decision.
 They can also be obtained at any stage during court proceedings.

-Quinn & Scattini Lawyers’ expert Family Law Team can assess your individual situation in accordance with the Act, provide expert guidance in negotiations, offer practical and experienced advice if appearing before the Court is unavoidable, and provide you with the best possible representation if court-ordered agreements are required.
-With over 40 years’ experience, Q&S’s Family Law Team are experts in the family law field.
-The Team also boasts two Accredited Family Law Specialists.
+Quinn & Scattini Lawyers’ expert Family Law Team can assess your individual situation in accordance with the Act, provide expert guidance in negotiations, offer practical and experienced advice if appearing before the court is unavoidable, and provide you with the best legal representation if court-ordered agreements are required.
+With over 40 years’ experience, our Family Law Team are experts in the family law field.
+The team also boasts an Accredited Family Law Specialist.